Multiple fights break out at mayor's Summer of Hope kickoff event

 Videos posted to social media showed crowds of teenagers standing in the roadway, some looking for their friends or parents and a few in handcuffs or being put in the back of police cars.
 A livestream video showed a group of teens telling and cursing at officers before one of the BRPD officers tried to take one of the teenagers out of the crowd.

+WARNING: The video below contains language that some may find disturbing or offensive.

-According to the video, a BRPD officer grabbed the teen from the sidewalk and pulled him into the roadway where he tried to take the teenager to the ground.
+According to a video provided to WBRZ, a male BRPD officer grabbed the teen from the sidewalk and pulled them into the roadway where he tried to take the teenager to the ground.
 During the struggle, the officer punched the teen.
-While other officers tried to help secure the teen, more teenagers gathered around the officers, presumably trying to free their friend.
-One of the girls tried to push the officer who punched the boy.
-Video shows the girl being peppersprayed and then had a taser pointed at her.
-The boy was handcuffed and taken away without his shoes.
+The video shows that while other officers tried to help secure the teen, more teenagers gathered around the officers.
+One of the girls tried to push the officer who punched the teen.
+Video shows the girl being peppersprayed and then she had a taser pointed at her.
+The teen was handcuffed and taken away without their shoes.

 Trending News